mcaimi/ocp4-signature-verification/README.rst

 Worker (and masters optionally) nodes in an OCP cluster need to be made aware of a new repo that requires signature verification.

 The policy.json file will contain all repositories that need signature verification.
-For example, the resulting policy.json file will look like this with the custom 'nexus-registry.apps.ocp4.sandbox595.opentlc.com' repository added in:
+For example, the resulting policy.json file will look like this with the custom 'nexus-registry.apps.<ingress domain associated with the openshift cluster>' repository added in:

 .. code:: json